bbe2/MyLibrary-ACTIVE-paper-being-read/README.md

 • **Used books recommendation ==>** https://www.abebooks.com/

-Author: Kate Darling - robotic to human structure studies
+## Latest Book
+Author: Kate Darling, The New Breed
+Topic:  Use of animal models as robotic integration, companions, instead humaniods vs robots.
 • ## Lex interviewed Kate and it was amazing !
 • https://www.youtube.com/watch?v=7KTbEn7PiaY
 • https://www.amazon.com/New-Breed-History-Animals-Reveals/dp/1250838428/ref=sr_1_4?crid=NP4RF1986YFP&keywords=the+new+breed&qid=1670262332&sprefix=the+new+bree%2Caps%2C187&sr=8-4
-Her latest book ==?
+## Her latest book ==?
 Highly recommend. history robots, animal human interactions, use of animals as models for robots
 Robots looking like humans was created by humans.
 Robots are a different species whose form is adapting.
 Book summary: 12/5/22 coming as finishedtoday